pmcharrison/psynet-mirror/docs/index.rst

 - :ref:`Demos <demos_introduction>`: Learn about the use cases for which PsyNet is optimized.

-- :ref:`Example experiments <example_implementations>`: See code repositories for real-world PsyNet experiments.
+- :ref:`Example experiments <example_experiments_introduction>`: See code repositories for real-world PsyNet experiments.

 - :ref:`History <history>`: Read about the origins of PsyNet.